Azure/azure-sdk-for-python/doc/sphinx/mgmt_quickstart.rst

 Code Samples
 -------------------------
-For more code samples that demonstrate how to use our SDK to interact with Azure services, please visit `here <https://docs.microsoft.com/samples/browse/?languages=python&term=Getting%20started%20-%20Managing>`__
+For more code samples that demonstrate how to use our SDK to interact with Azure services, please visit `here <https://docs.microsoft.com/samples/browse/?languages=python&term=Getting%20started%20-%20Managing>`__.
+You can also view the Github repo that contains the code samples `here <https://github.com/Azure-Samples/azure-samples-python-management>`__

 Need help?
 ----------
-- File an issue via `Github Issues <https://github.com/Azure/azure-sdk-for-python/issues>`__ and make sure you add the "Preview" label to the issue
+- File an issue via `Github Issues <https://github.com/Azure/azure-sdk-for-python/issues>`__
 - Check `previous questions <https://stackoverflow.com/questions/tagged/azure+python>`__ or ask new ones on StackOverflow using azure and python tags.

 Contributing